davidgyoung/davidgyoung.github.io/_posts/2024-11-17-making-magic-without-permission.md

 And you absolutely should abide by Android's guidelines for declaring "neverForLocation" on your Bluetooth permission.
 Google says you should be able to "strongly assert that your app never derives physical location from Bluetooth scan results".
 If you are making this declaration with the intent of figuring out the user's latitude and longitude (instead of just *relative proximity* to a Bluetooth device without a known fixed location) then you are breaking the rules.
 Please don't do that.

 ## Addendum: Sample Code

+If you want to test the code samples below, you can use the [BeaconScope app for Android](https://play.google.com/store/apps/details?id=com.davidgyoungtech.beaconscanner) as a transmitter.
+Just go to the transmitter tab and hit the + icon to add a transmitter, and select the beacon type as "Not a Beacon".

 ### iOS Details